 Another advantage of seamless gutters is their strength.
 Rain, snow, and ice can place a great amount of weight on your gutter system, straining any seams and causing them to flex – and thereby eventually leak.

 While custom seamless gutters might initially sound more expensive than their seamed counterparts, they are a better value because they perform better, last longer, and are relatively trouble-free.

-At GlennStone Roofing and Exteriors, we pride ourselves on using the most up-to-date installation methods and materials.
+At GlennStone, we pride ourselves on using the most up-to-date installation methods and materials.
 This includes using Raytec gutter hangers, which are top-of-the-line gutter hangers with a pull strength of 255 pounds.
 We install our gutter hangers with zinc-coated screws instead of the standard painted screws so you don’t end up with rusted screws, which can cause your guttering system to fail prematurely.

 All endcaps and miters are sealed with Geocel self-leveling gutter sealant, which has excellent bonding properties and flattens as it dries to help prevent damming on inside and outside corner miters.

 Downspouts are attached to the gutter with an aluminum drop-in cup (either round or square depending on amount of flow desired through the spout).
 These cups allow water to flow in the same way as the old method of cutting and splaying the bottom of the gutter, yet they will help support the downspout and gutter if the spout ever comes loose from the house.
 They prevent the weight or swinging of the spout from ripping the gutter run itself.

 All the screws used in miters, downspouts, and elbows and the straps that attach the gutter system to the house are color-matched to the system and installed in proper locations to prevent flow leaks from the spouts.